JBenda/inkcpp/README.md

 I am currently working toward a 1.0 release.
 You can track my progress here: https://github.com/brwarner/inkcpp/projects/1

+Part of that involves slowly migrating all the unit tests from the main inkle ink C# repository over to my new testing system.
+You can see the tests in the `tests` folder.

 ### Glaring Omissions

 The big things we're missing right now are: